jtblackk/CPSC-2150/Labs/lab6/README.md

 Updated implementation of queue that allows for String datatype.
+Turned the queue into a generic class.